github/codeql/docs/language/learn-ql/python/functions.rst

 Functions in Python
 ===================

 Functions are key building blocks of Python code bases.
-You can find functions and identify calls to them using syntactic classes from the standard CodeQL library.
+You can use syntactic classes from the standard CodeQL library to find functions and identify calls to them.

 These examples use the standard CodeQL class `Function <https://help.semmle.com/qldoc/python/semmle/python/Function.qll/type.Function$Function.html>`__.
 For more information, see ":doc:`Introducing the Python libraries <introduce-libraries-python>`."